AhmedMahfouz-web/propquent-back/HOSTINGER_QUICK_SETUP.md

 ## 📝 What Happens Automatically

 ✨ **Monthly (1st at 1:00 AM)**:
-- Full recalculation of all evaluations and profits
+- Full recalculation of ALL evaluations and profits
-- Updates all historical data
+- Updates all historical data from beginning
+- Ensures long-term accuracy

-✨ **Daily (2:00 AM)**:
+✨ **Daily (2:00 AM)** - OPTIMIZED:
+- Updates only last 3 months (current + previous 2)
+- Much faster than full calculation
-- Updates current month data
+- Keeps current data fresh without overloading server
-- Ensures reports are always current

 ---